janekdb/awesome-atomist/this-month-in-atomist/this-month-in-atomist-2017-01.md

 ### Interest in reducing copy and paste across composed editors

-It's a sure herlad of project maturity when "second-stage" requirements start to appear which has happened with this enhancement request related to making editor composition easier by collecting and processing parameters once: https://github.com/atomist/rug/issues/135
+It's a sure herald of project maturity when "second-stage" requirements start to appear which has happened with this enhancement request related to making editor composition easier by collecting and processing parameters once: https://github.com/atomist/rug/issues/135